hellums/linux-macos-unix/README.md

 # linux-macos-unix
-Linux, MaxOS, and other Unix-derivative operating systems, kernels, window managers, programs, and shells, commands, and configuration
+Linux, MaxOS, and other Unix-derivative operating systems, kernels, window managers, programs, shells, commands, and configuration

 # vi (and vim)